openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 This week the openSUSE community launches the newest version of their flagship Linux distribution: [openSUSE 11.4](http://en.opensuse.org/Portal:11.4).
 We're doing our part to congratulate the community on their hard work by providing openSUSE 11.4 templates on Release Day!
 So hop into [SUSE Studio](http://susestudio.com/), and start customizing your own version of openSUSE 11.4, be it for your desktop or server workloads.
 You can build all usual image formats except Amazon EC2 (which is coming soon).

-And remember ” as always, if you have a suggestion for us or encounter a problem, you can let us know on our [forum](http://susestudio.com/forum/) (or our [mailing list](mailto:studio-users@suse.de), which is just another view of the forum).
+And remember â€” as always, if you have a suggestion for us or encounter a problem, you can let us know on our [forum](http://susestudio.com/forum/) (or our [mailing list](mailto:studio-users@suse.de), which is just another view of the forum).

 FigureÂ 2.Â openSUSE 11.4 templates on SUSE Studio